Privacy Policy

 - To comply with legal and tax obligations (for example, keeping invoice records for HMRC).

-I rely on legitimate interests (responding to you, running my business), contract performance (delivering engagements you have signed up for), and legal obligation (tax and accounting records) as my lawful bases for processing.
+I rely on legitimate interests (responding to you, running my business), contract performance (delivering engagements you have signed up for), consent (analytics cookies), and legal obligation (tax and accounting records) as my lawful bases for processing.

 4. How long I keep it

 I keep personal data only as long as I need it.
 Enquiry emails are kept for up to two years unless you become a client.
 Client records and invoices are kept for six years after our engagement ends to meet HMRC requirements.
-Website analytics are aggregated and retained for 26 months.
+User-level website analytics are retained for 14 months, after which only aggregate reporting remains.

 5. Analytics and consent

 I use GA4 with Google’s Consent Mode v2.
 When you first visit, a banner asks whether you’re happy for analytics cookies to be set.
-If you reject, GA4 runs in cookieless mode and only sends basic pings that don’t identify you.
-If you accept, the _gaand _ga_* cookies measure how pages are used.
+If you reject, GA4 runs in cookieless mode and only sends basic, anonymous pings that don’t identify you and set no cookies.
+If you accept, the _ga and _ga_* cookies measure how pages are used.

 Advertising-related consent categories (ad_storage, ad_user_data, ad_personalization) are kept denied permanently, because this site doesn’t run ads or share data with advertising networks.